 - While cocaine has been used for centuries for its stimulant and pain-relieving effects, its dangers and addictive potential have become more widely recognized in recent years.
 Public education and prevention efforts are critical in reducing the harm caused by cocaine use.

 Top 10 Interesting Facts About Cocaine

 Here are the top 5 facts about cocaine you probably don’t know.
 Cocaine’s facts may surprise you.
 Let’s begin:

 1. What Is Cocaine?

-Cocaine is a severely addictive stimulant drug made from the leaves of the coca plant.
+Cocaine is a severely addictive stimulant drug made from the coca plant leaves.
 It is a strong psychoactive drug that affects the body’s central nervous system (CNS).
 Cocaine can be injected, smoked, sniffed, or snorted.
-It can be mixed with other drugs including the anesthetic procaine and amphetamine.
+It can be mixed with other drugs, including the anesthetic procaine and amphetamine.
 When cocaine and heroin are combined, it produces what is called a “speedball.
-When people discovered the euphoric effects of the drug, they quickly became addicted in large numbers.
+When people discovered the drug’s euphoric effects, they quickly became addicted in large numbers.
 At this point, the U.S. government stepped in and outlawed the use of cocaine in commercial products.

 2. Cocaine Use Statistics

 Cocaine is a highly addictive illegal drug used by 14-21 million people worldwide.
 In 2018 there were 874,000 new cocaine users.
 Users can be from all economic statuses, all ages, and all genders.
 Since cocaine is combined or ‘cut’ with other chemicals, people have no idea if the dose will be weak or strong.
 These other chemicals may include fillers, such as paint chemicals, cornstarch, fentanyl, and its analogs, which are added purely to boost profits and often lead to the risk of cocaine perforated septum and cocaine and erectile dysfunction.